Dimensional Analysis and Physical Laws

-In this section a procedure for obtaining functions of Type II or III is considered by means of the results in the previous section, and finally a remark will be made on the relation to the $\Pi$-theorem in dimensional analysis.
+Next we consider a procedure for obtaining functions of Type II or III is considered by means of the results in the previous section, and finally a remark will be made on the relation to the $\Pi$-theorem in dimensional analysis.
 It is not a general procedure for the derivation of these functions. \\

 Recalling the fact that the logarithmic function $\ln\,(\cdot)$ can take a dimensional quantity as the argument, we are able to derive some functions of Type II.
 Let us consider the function, for instance,